dustinpfister/blog_posts/_posts/nodejs-marked.md

 <!-- more -->

-## Getting started with marked
+## 1 - Getting started with marked

-I assume that you know the basics when working with an npm package, but even so you might still want to know the name of the package to feed to npm right?
-So here it is:
+I assume that you know the basics when working with an npm package, and nodejs, and javaScript in general.
+However even so you might still want to know the name of the package to feed to npm.
+This is a user space npm package afetr all, so to add it to a node project you might want to start out by doing an npm install save in the working directory of a project folder that has a package.json file.

+So for a getting starting example I might start a new node project folder and install marked with npm.

 ```
+$ mkdir newproject
+$ cd newroject
+$ npm init
-# npm install marked --save
+$ npm install marked --save
 ```

 Once installed in a new project folder I made an index.js file and did this: